hannliao/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe website with a main index page that links to a few recipes.
+This is a website with a main index page that links to a few of my favorite dessert recipes.

-This project will demonstrate my knowledge of HTML and CSS (which will be added later on).
+This project was completed as an assignment from The Odin Project.
+Date completed: 01/31/24